Criticism of Google: Russia

 Google removed the Smart Voting app from the Play Store before the 2021 Russian legislative election.
 The application, which had been created by the associates of the imprisoned opposition leader Alexei Navalny, offered voting advice for all voting districts in Russia.
 It was removed after a meeting with Russian Federation Council officials on 16 September 2021.
-The Wired reported that several Google employees were threatened with criminal prosecution.
+Wired reported that several Google employees were threatened with criminal prosecution.
 Google's actions were condemned as political censorship by Russian opposition figures.
 In March 2022, Google removed an app, designed to help Russians register protest votes against Putin, from its Play Store.